audrey2575/deal-note-to-brief/README.md

 - A structured JSON export alongside the Markdown, so the same parsed fields could feed a lightweight pipeline tracker rather than living only as prose.
-- Batch mode over a folder of notes, with a rollup view across deals — the natural next question once you've used this on a few calls is "how does this one compare to the others I've seen this month."
+- Batch mode over a folder of notes, with a rollup view across deals.
+The natural next question once you've used this on a few calls is "how does this one compare to the others I've seen this month."